schutterp/epic/README.md

 6. `git add .`
 7. `git commit -m 'my first commit'`

+After creating the first little bit I start exploring.
+How does their app work?

+It isn't making async requests like I would expect.
+Instead all the script tags are put in the head and they pull in both javascript and data.

+I thought the `/api/images.php?dates` source looked interesting so I found out it's a list of valid dates.
+I then removed the query parameter and got some VERY interesting results!
+Turns out I can make a request for any of the valid dates and get all the data I need for each image!!!
+Thank you NASA!

+At this point the project is going to pivot: we don't need to parse html since we can call the wonderful json apis provided to us!
+I'm going to now move `index.js` to a file with a more descriptive name, and start working on a different one to get the dates and use them!

 ## Fun other stuff to come:

 -define npm run for babel... it should do the request and we could demonstrate passing options